There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 - Tikuna Bar: Friendly staff and good music.
 DJs are often invited to liven up the evening (deep house music).

-4# Bars in Provenza, the trendy Medellin Nightlife in El Poblado
+4# Bars in Provenza, trendy part of el Poblado

 - El Social is one of the oldest bars in Medellin.
-Crossover music on three floors, it’s a cool spot to get a few cheap drinks and watch the Medellin Nightlife.
+Crossover music on three floors is a cool spot to get a few cheap drinks and watch the Medellin Nightlife.
 Close at 2 am

 - Mad Radio has got great outdoor seating and a giant Jenga.
 DJs perform every weekend.
 Close at 4 am!